FRE4020 : From Cannibals to Kin: Global Encounters in French and Francophone Travel Writing

 The assessed components of this module are designed to achieve the knowledge and skills outcomes.

-The set essay will test students' level in relation to all Knowledge Outcomes.
+The final set essay will test students' level in relation to all Knowledge Outcomes.
 This essay will be written in response to one of a number of open questions.
 In the essay workshop, students will be encouraged to appropriate a question and consider which primary sources they will use to address it.
 The essay will require students to undertake close analysis of the primary source, while framing this analysis in relation to one or more critical approaches and situating the text historically.

 Reading Lists